wgrewe/wgrewe.github.io/readme.md

 For the last three years, I have been funded through a grant my advisor holds.
 Primarily, I research linear programming and combinatorial optimization.
 In particular, I am interested in polyhedral geometry, especially combinatorial diameters and circuit diameters.
 Combinatorial diameters provide lower bounds on the worst-case performance of the Simplex Method.
 Circuits generalize edges of a polyhedron, circuit augmentation schemes generalize the Simplex method.
 In a circuit augmentation scheme, an algorithm follows circuit directions.
 This is a trade off: there are more directions to choose from, so a run of the algorithm may need fewer iterations, but each direction is harder to compute.
 I study circuit diameters, which give a lower bound on the number of iterations a run of a circuit augmentation scheme may need.

-Prior to my program at CU Denver, I completed a BS and MS in pure mathematics at Cal Poly, San Luis Obispo.
+Prior to my program at CU Denver, I completed a B.S. and M.S. in pure mathematics at Cal Poly, San Luis Obispo.
 I wrote a senior project where I studied functional analysis and the invariant subspace problem for compact operators.
 For my master's thesis I homogenized a cardiac tissue model to analyze large scale behavior of the tissue.

 Aside from research, I have worked as a data science intern at Transamerica (Summer 2022/2023).
 This was a fascinating experience that introduced me to working with some very large datasets and various data science topics such as entity resolution, encoders/decoders, transfer learning and positive-unlabeled learning.